KhaiHuy123/identified-cancer-skin/README.md

 The popose of this project is to determine strength of each members and estimate knowledge in machine learning / deep learning

-Topic : Perform classification of skin cancer through images ( object data collect thourgh Google API )
+Topic : Perform classification of skin cancer through images ( object data collect through Google API )

 Programming Languages & Tools :